the-muel-git/bolt-ts-slack-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

+#### Message Shortcuts

+This app primarily uses message shortcuts that appear in the message actions menu (three dots menu on a message).
+Message shortcuts allow users to quickly perform actions on specific messages.

 ## App Distribution / OAuth